 (Presumed extinct since 1907)

-Use: Use for loss and heartbreak occurring through calamitous events, it restores a connection to the inner and enables a person to find a way through a difficult emotional terrain.
-This remedy can be used for loss of trust and the distortion that occurs through conditional relationships, also, to start to perceive a life without abuse (physical, emotional and mental).
-For those who adhere to a belief system that is narrow and judgmental and for those who are unable to free themselves from being impacted by these narrow beliefs.
+Use: Use for loss and heartbreak occurring through calamitous events.
+Huia restores connection to the inner, and enables us to find a way through difficult emotional terrain.
+Huia can be used for the loss of trust and the distortion that occurs through conditional relationships.
+It also helps to start to perceive a life without abuse (physical, emotional and mental), to perceive beyond narrow and judgmental beliefs.

-Meaning: The first time I started to work with this essence I experienced the female with her curved beak leading her way into my body, down through my left side, clearing something out.
-In this process I experienced a strength and a gentleness, I also found myself embodying the male and I felt open and stripped away.
+Meaning: The first time I started to work with this remedy I experienced the female with her curved beak leading her way into my body, down through my left side, clearing something out.
+In this process I experienced strength and gentleness.
+I also found myself embodying the male and I felt open and stripped away.
 The experience left me with the impression that nothing could be hidden.
-I was entirely seen, all aspects that I may have shame about.
-I have been seen and there is no hiding.
+I was entirely seen, all aspects that I had shame about.
+I had been seen and there was no hiding.